jdhitsolutions/WindowsUpdateSetting/docs/Suspend-WindowsUpdate.md

 ## SYNOPSIS

-Pause Windows Updates for 35 days.
+Pause Windows Updates for 35 days or less.

 ## SYNTAX